Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-closed-loop-stepper-motors.md

 - Inductive sensors (x4)
 - Inductive sensor bracket (x2)
 - Motor cable set (x1 long, x3 short)
+- Nylock nuts (x2)
 - M5x55 screws (x4, for dust shield addon)

 ## Motors

 ![](/_images/_lmmk2/_add-ons/_clsm-upgrade/lmk2_clsm_upgrade_Title-Motors-Wiring.jpg){.aligncenter .size-medium}

 This process should take approximately 2-3 hours.
 To begin, jog machine to the front/center of your wasteboard, and pull the table away from the wall if possible.
-You can also remove your router or spindle and open all of the links on your drag chains with a small flat head screwdriver to prepare for this upgrade.
+You can also remove your router or spindle to give you a bit more room and open all of the links on your drag chains with a small flat head screwdriver to prepare for this upgrade.
 Let'start with the motors!

 ### Remove Stepper Motors